 Hit the trail once again and set off for the village of Kinderdijk where nineteen majestic windmills present a unique spectacle.
 They were used to drain excess water out of the low-lying polder up into the River Lek.
 As you ride your bike towards Gouda, cruising at about two meters below sea level, enjoy pastoral countryside and wonderful cloudscapes.
 For centuries, people flocked from far and wide to buy horses, cows, meat, turf, seed, cheese etc, at weekly and annual markets in Gouda.
 We recommend a stroll around the old part of town to soak up the yesteryear atmosphere.
 Walk all the way around St. John’s church and the market square boasting a 15th-century town hall and a Weighing House (“Waag”).

 Plunge into the “Groene Hart” (green heart), a pleasant rural area of low-lying polders with peat meadows and grazing cattle.
 It’s a flat, open, spacious landscape where church spires and windmills touch the horizon and clouds are reflected in lakes and canals.
 Your bicycle holiday ends in Amsterdam, famous for its gorgeous 400-year-old canal district.
 This city is brimming with things to see and do.
 As always, street artists and performers draw crowds on Dam, Leidseplein and Rembrandtplein.
 A new attraction is “Het Grachtenhuis” (Museum of the Canals).
 Have you been to the renovated Rijksmuseum and Maritime Museum?

 Would the 80 km be to long for you then you can split this day by booking an extra overnight in Woerden.
 (30 km and 48 km)

-Only on Friday, Saturdays and Sundays from April 10th until May 3rd and from September 4th until September 20th.
+Only on Friday, Saturdays and Sundays in April, May and September.